 These work just like most modern gas stations, with a card reader, several options for gas (sometimes diesel, though not always), and an air pump and window cleaner usually tucked away in the corner.

 What You Need to Know about Driving in Japan

 Driving in Japan is for the adventurous, so we suggest sticking to the country’s public transportation if you are at all concerned.
 However, if you are keen to get behind the wheel, we offer a series of in-depth articles on what you need to know when driving in Japan.
+You may also would like to read Japan Traffic Violations before starting driving.
 Stay safe and explore all that Japan has to offer!